-To support our COVID-19 impact inquiry, we're gathering evidence from a wide range of sources across the UK that consider how experiences of the coronavirus (COVID-19) pandemic have been influenced by people’s existing health conditions and inequalities.
+To support our COVID-19 impact inquiry, we've been gathering evidence from a wide range of sources across the UK that consider how experiences of the coronavirus (COVID-19) pandemic have been influenced by people’s existing health conditions and inequalities.

-The evidence call will focus on capturing a diverse range of data and perspectives.
-We are particularly interested in receiving submissions on aspects of the pandemic where there is less evidence in the public domain at present.
+The evidence call focused on capturing a diverse range of data and perspectives.
+We were particularly interested in receiving submissions on aspects of the pandemic where there has been less evidence in the public domain.

-We are looking for evidence from anyone who has done research within the UK, especially if the research isn’t published anywhere yet.
+We were looking for evidence from anyone who has done research within the UK, especially if the research isn’t published anywhere yet.

-Specifically, we are interested in the following questions:
+Specifically, we were interested in the following questions:

 - What was the impact of people’s existing health status on their experience of COVID-19?

 - How did people’s individual, social and economic circumstances affect their experience of COVID-19?

 - What was the impact of government and societal response to the pandemic on people’s health eg lockdown?